Paul Cunningham (journalist): Europe correspondent

 Arrest and detention of former Bosnian Serb Commander Ratko Mladic, the 20th anniversary of the siege of Sarajevo, Greek elections, Portuguese elections, Ireland at the helm of the OSCE / Visit to Georgia - Abkhazia, horse meat contamination problems in Poland and a train crash at Santiago de Compostela.

 However, he also reports on matters beyond the EU.
 He covered the aftermath of the 2011 Tōhoku earthquake and tsunami and resulting Fukushima I nuclear accidents in Japan for RTÉ.
 He had just arrived in Brussels when the disaster occurred and, not having packed enough clothes, he raided the apartment of colleague Tony Connelly, before setting off, first to Paris, then on to Tokyo.

 In 2014 he broadcast a series of reports from Iran, as the provisional nuclear deal with the West came into operation.

 Political correspondent

-He is currently Political Correspondent for RTÉ News and Current Affairs.
+He served as Political Correspondent for RTÉ News and Current Affairs from 2018 to 2025.

 Hat

 In January 2010 Cunningham became known for his choice of hat which, according to the journalist himself via Twitter, is from "Pakistan's tribal areas".
 He wore the hat during a live television news report for RTÉ outside Government Buildings during the January 2010 weather emergency in Europe.
 The hat has been described variously as a "woolly pancake", an "Aran Smurf’s hat" and "stylish, in a French pastry kind of way".
 A Facebook group dedicated to the hat had more than one thousand fans within hours of the hat's television debut.
 Observers noted that Cunningham's hat did indeed resemble a pakul, a traditional men's hat worn in the Chitral and Gilgit regions of Pakistan.
 Some of these fans met up outside Government Buildings wearing their own hats in a similar manner.
 RTÉ.ie even referenced the hat in their own weather updates.
 The hat was auctioned for GOAL on radio programme Mooney on 21 January 2010 to raise funds for the 2010 Haiti earthquake appeal: the hat was purchased after some "frenzied bidding" for €570 by a member of "We love Paul Cunningham's winter hat" Facebook society.
 Cunningham had responded after Derek Mooney said he would auction his own jumper on air.